MattiSG/Watai/README.md

 	… INFO - Started org.openqa.jetty.jetty.Server@…

 You will obviously need Java (≥ 1.5).
-If you don’t have it yet (but you probably wouldn’t be reading a developer tool README), [download it now](http://java.com/download).
+If you don’t have it yet (but you probably wouldn’t be reading this README), [download it now](http://java.com/download).

 #### Optional: ChromeDriver ####

 If you want to [test with Chrome](https://github.com/MattiSG/Watai/wiki/Testing-with-Chrome) (or with other browsers), you will have to install some additional software.

-This is completely optional, and you will be started faster if you do the tutorial with Firefox.
+This is completely optional, and you will be operational faster if you do the tutorial with Firefox.
 The testing itself will be a bit slower, but you may come back to add Chrome later on if you like Watai  :)

 ### Package ###